tsahara/r7rs/content/procs.md

 \index{implementation restriction}\label{restrictions}

-\vest Implementations of Scheme are not required to implement the whole tower of subtypes given in section~\ref{numericaltypes}, but they must implement a coherent subset consistent with both the purposes of the implementation and the spirit of the Scheme language.
+Implementations of Scheme are not required to implement the whole tower of subtypes given in section~\ref{numericaltypes}, but they must implement a coherent subset consistent with both the purposes of the implementation and the spirit of the Scheme language.